 Moving Traditions trains professional educators and volunteer mentors to help teens in their communities to bring Jewish values to bear on the highly-gendered challenges of their lives.

 Moving Traditions’ national training conferences are thought-provoking, skill-building, and spiritually uplifting three-day seminars for group leaders who are preparing to lead Rosh Hodesh and Shevet Achim groups of teen girls and boys.
 Conference participants will practice Moving Traditions’ approach incorporating gender and Judaism into an experiential program for adolescents.
 They will learn from one another in an open, inclusive, and pluralist Jewish context.
+Past participants have said:

 “Your training was hands down the best I’ve ever attended.
 It was productive, insightful, new, and interesting.
 I’m really looking forward to next year (with my group).”